 In some consular offices, you may get approved at the interview itself; in other cases, you will be asked to return to pick up your paperwork if you’ve been granted a green card.
 It depends on the policy of your local office.

-You will need to pay the USCIS immigrant fee.
+You will now need to pay the USCIS immigrant fee.
 Unless you are among the exemptions below, this fee must be paid; you will not be granted a green card without paying it.
-Payment may be made with a credit card, debit card, pre-paid debit card, or a U.S. bank account.
-If you can’t afford the fee, a family member, friend, employer, lawyer or accredited representative can pay on your behalf.
-Groups exempted from paying the immigration fee are:

 When you arrive in the United States, give your Visa Packet to the U.S. Customs and Border Protection officer at the port of entry.
 This officer will determine whether to admit you into the United States.
 If the officer admits you, you have been granted lawful permanent resident status and you may legally live and work in the United States.
 You should receive your green card within 45 days of your arrival.